Bureau of Consumer Financial Protection.

 5. Issuing rules, orders, and guidance implementing Federal consumer financial law; and

 6. Performing such support activities as may be needed or useful to facilitate the other functions of the Bureau.

 II.
 Academic Research Council

 Section 1013(b)(1) of the Consumer Financial Protection Act, 12 U.S.C.
 5493(b)(1), establishes the Consumer Financial Protection Bureau's Office of Research and assigns to it the responsibility of researching, analyzing, and reporting on topics relating to the Bureau's mission, including developments in markets for consumer financial products and services, consumer awareness, and consumer behavior.
-The Bureau established the Academic Research Council as a technical advisory body comprised of scholars to provide the Office of Research methodological and technical advice and feedback on its research work by framing research questions; suggesting new data collection strategies and methods of analysis; providing feedback, both backward and forward looking, on the Office of Research's research program; providing input into its research strategic planning process and research agenda; collaborating with CFPB research staff on high value research projects which shall allow for transfer of specialized expertise; and supporting high quality recruitment.
+The Bureau established the Council as a technical advisory body comprised of scholars to provide the Office of Research with methodological and technical advice and feedback on its research work by framing research questions; suggesting new data collection strategies and methods of analysis; providing feedback, both backward and forward looking, on the Office of Research's research program; providing input into its research strategic planning process and research agenda; collaborating with the Bureau's research staff on high value research projects which will allow for transfer of specialized expertise; and supporting high quality recruitment.

-In appointing members of the Council, the Office of Research seeks to recruit tenured academics, with a world class research and publishing background, and a record of public or academic service.
+In appointing members of the Council, the Office of Research seeks to recruit tenured academics with a world class research and publishing background, and a record of public or academic service.
 We are seeking prominent experts who are recognized for their professional achievements and objectivity in economics, statistics, psychology or behavioral science.
 In particular, academics with strong methodological and technical expertise in structural or reduced form econometrics, modeling of consumer decision-making, behavioral economics, experimental economics, program evaluation, psychology, and financial choice.
 The members of the Council will collectively provide a balance of expertise across these areas.